stadium-software/datagrid-advanced-search/README.md

 3.2.1 Adjusted date filtering logic to cater for datetime columns

-3.2.2 Bug fix SelectedFilters 'To' field not hidden; Collapsed FilterHeading not used bug fix
+3.2.2 Bug fix SelectedFilters 'To' field not hidden; Collapsed FilterHeading not used bug fix; CollapseOnClickAway not used bug fix

 ## Application Setup
 1. Check the *Enable Style Sheet* checkbox in the application properties